 Students should demonstrate academic honesty by doing original work and by giving appropriate credit to the ideas of others.
 Academic dishonesty is the act of presenting information, ideas, and/or concepts as one's own when in reality they are the results of another person's creativity and effort.
-Academic dishonesty also includes such acts as cheating, fabrication of information, misrepresentations, having unauthorized possession of exams or acquiring/providing information about exams to offer/get an advantage.
-Academic dishonesty may lead to a zero for that assignment or examination, a zero for your professionalism grade, and/or an F for the course.
+A faculty member who believes a situation involving academic dishonesty has been detected may assign a failing grade for that assignment or examination, or, depending on the seriousness of the offense, for the course.
 Faculty should follow and students may appeal using the procedure in the university Catalog.
-See Academic Policies (http://catalog.pointloma.edu/content.php?catoid=18&navoid=1278) for definitions of kinds of academic dishonesty and for further information.
+See Academic Policies (https://catalog.pointloma.edu/index.php) for definitions of kinds of academic dishonesty and for further information.